russmckendrick/records/content/albums/there-is-no-time-24780821/index.md

 ---
 title: "Church Of The Cosmic Skull - There Is No Time"
-album_artist: "Church Of The Cosmic Skull"
+artist: "Church Of The Cosmic Skull"
-album_title: "There Is No Time"
+album_name: "There Is No Time"
 date: 2022-10-12
 release_id: "24780821"
 slug: "there-is-no-time-24780821"
+hideSummary: true
 cover:
     image: "there-is-no-time-24780821.jpg"
+    alt: "There Is No Time by Church Of The Cosmic Skull"
+    caption: "There Is No Time by Church Of The Cosmic Skull"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Psychedelic Rock", "Hard Rock", "Prog Rock"]
 ---

 ## Tracklisting